GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_SysML.md

 ## UML/SysML to SpecIF Mapping

 The mapping from UML/SysML to SpecIF is currently still discussed in a working group of the GfSE.
-At the moment there is a sketch for a mapping of UML and SysML to SpecIF-Elements.
+At the moment there is a sketch for a mapping of UML and SysML to SpecIF elements.
-This mapping is not covering the complete UML/SysML today and still in discussion in some parts.
+This mapping does not cover the complete UML/SysML today and some parts are still in discussion.
 It consists of a resource-, property- and statement-mapping and only contains elements that are often used in activity, block definition and other popular diagrams used in Systems and Software Engineering.
 The mapping is shown in the following tables.